IRATI/demonstrator/README.md

                file system;
 * **netem**, to specify a per-node, per-shim-dif link emulation features (delay, loss, duplicate packets, etc.)
+* **enroll**, to specify manual enrollment, in case the automatic enrollment strategies do not meet the user requirements

 Each type of declaration may occur many times.
 Note that nodes are implicitely declared by means of **eth** and **dif** lines: